fishy2222/potential-python-game/README.md

 potential-python-game will be
-a basic game made in Visual
+a basic game made in Replit using python/pygame.
-Studio Code with python.